Can the Court Order You to Attend Therapy?

-Separation can be a highly emotional and conflictual journey.
+Separation can be a highly emotional and conflictual journey and it is possible the court can order you to attend therapy.
 Differences in opinions or values that led to arguments during the marriage are often magnified during separation.
 Separating individuals often find themselves in struggles for power and, sadly, children are used as pawns in their effort to “win” in a game where there are only losers.

 In extreme cases, parents use their significant influence on their child to alienate that child from the other parent.
 In cases of alienation, the child emotionally and/or physically withdraws from the alienated parent.
 The child expresses a desire not to see or have a relationship with that parent.
 In the worst cases of alienation, the child’s relationship with the alienated parent is irreparably broken and the estrangement lasts the parent’s lifetime.

 Most psychology and legal experts agree that alienation is a form of child abuse.
 After all, is it not abusive to deprive your child of a meaningful relationship with their other parent?

 The courts are often required to intervene in cases of alienation.
 The alienated parent, having minimal or no contact with their child due to the child’s expressed desire not to see him or her, usually finds no co-operation from the other parent.
 The other parent often uses the child’s expressed rejection of the alienated parent as justification to further limit the child’s time with the other parent.
 As such, assistance from the court is required to provide guidance in bridging the gap between the alienated parent and child.